tari-labs/tari-university/src/protocols/grin-protocol-overview/MainReport.md

 - 128GB transaction data (inputs and outputs);
 - 1GB transaction proof data;
-- 250MB of block headers.
+- 250MB block headers.

 The total storage requirements can be reduced if cut-through and pruning are applied.
 The ledger will shrink to approximately 1.8GB and will result in the following:

 - 1GB transaction proof data;
-- UTXO size of 520MB;
+- UTXO size 520MB;
 - 250MB block headers.

 ### Grin Blocks